allenhwkim/ngentest/README.md

     * component provider: providers info used in @Component decorator.
     * selector: selector info used in @Component or @Directove decorator.

-2. Compile Typescript to Javascript, then get the following info.
+2. Compile Typescript to Javascript, then parse the Javascript compiled, and get the following info.

     * constructor param data
     * provider mock data